Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/MO-disks.md

 3. If that doesn't work either:
    1. Power off the write blocker
    2. Power on the write blocker
-   3. Immediately press on the button of the M.O. drive to eject the M.O. disc.
+   3. Immediately press the button on the M.O. drive to eject the disc.